Spitfire-Frozone/Phd-Markdowns/VHbb_WSMakerHbbstat_Part2.md

 ~~~
 python scripts/launch_default_jobs.py 140ifb-0L-ade-STXS-baseline-MVA-mBBpull
 ~~~
+If this doesn't work then you might have to run the flags runPulls = True  and doPostFit = True seperately.

 ### 4) Run the CB analysis over the post-fit variables and with the EXPECTED pulls
 Then all you need to do to run over the CB analysis is to change two lines in launch_default_jobs.py